StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning

 \subsection{Temporal Decomposition based Mixture-of-Experts}

-Given the high forgetting tendency of deep transformers and the unknown number of future tasks in VCIL, we allocate a dedicated spatiotemporal encoder for each task.
-As task ID are unavailable during inference, we introduce a routing mechanism to dynamically assign weights to the experts.
-This routing leverages the temporal patterns extracted from the video features, ensuring relevant experts contribute more to the final representation.
-This approach enables task ID-agnostic, exemplar-free inference, effectively leveraging the temporal structure of action videos to alleviate forgetting.
+Given the high forgetting tendency of deep transformers in VCIL, we allocate a dedicated spatiotemporal encoder for each task.
+As task IDs are unavailable during inference, we allocate a spatiotemporal encoder per task and design a routing mechanism that dynamically weights experts based on temporal patterns, ensuring relevant experts contribute more to the final representation.

 \textbf{Task-Specific Expert.} For each task, we train a dedicated expert based on the spatiotemporal encoder.
 The spatiotemporal features $\mathbf{V}^{st} \in \mathbb{R}^{d_{vt}}$ captured by each expert are computed as in Eq. \ref{eq:St_encoder}.
-During inference, we introduce a dynamic routing mechanism, assigning weights to each expert based on temporal relevance, which allows us to obtain the Mixture-of-Experts (MoE) model feature.